Canon 77D vs G1X Mark III

-Both the 77D and the G1X Mark III are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the 77D has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the 77D from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Canon G1 X Mark III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (600 versus 200) on a single battery charge.